System-Theoretic Analysis of Dynamic Generalized Nash Equilibria -- Turnpikes and Dissipativity: Value Function and KKT Interpretation

-In this section we aim to draw a connection between the GNE solution of~\eqref{eq:MPCPerAgent} and the KKT conditions of optimal control problems.
+In this section we aim to draw a connection between the GNE solution of~\eqref{eq:MPCPerAgent} and their KKT conditions.
 In order to do so, we state the following assumptions on the functions in the GNEP~\eqref{eq:MPCPerAgent}.